tsekula/Picky-Next/README.md

       OPENAI_API_KEY=XXXXXXXXXXXXXXXXXXXXXXXXX
       ```
 ### Launching the app
-To start the app's backend server, run this command:
+To start the app's backend server, run this command from the /Picky-Next folder:

 ```bash
 npm run dev